AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-tutorial.md

 description: The Viewer SDK provides a set of JavaScript-based components for custom viewer development.
 The viewers are web-based applications that allow for rich media content served by Adobe Dynamic Media to be embedded in web pages.
 solution: Experience Manager
 title: Viewer SDK Tutorial
-feature: "Dynamic Media Classic,Viewers,SDK/API"
+feature: Dynamic Media Classic,Viewers,SDK/API
-role: "Developer,Business Practitioner"
+role: Developer,Business Practitioner
 ---

 # Viewer SDK Tutorial{#viewer-sdk-tutorial}